Last Updated on 4 August 2021

 - Accelerate time-to-productivity – A solid and well-structured onboarding will result in new employees achieving full productivity levels weeks or sometimes months sooner.
 As recruitment for blue-collar jobs becomes more challenging, onboarding can provide the competitive edge you need to meet client demands.

 - Increase employee engagement – Cultivating an environment of teamwork and mentorship is no easy feat.
 But onboarding can be the first step to achieving these goals resulting in greater employee engagement.
 Studies have shown a direct correlation between quality onboarding and high employee engagement resulting in a lower employee turnover.

 - Increase employee retention – Logistics jobs see higher rates of turnover and seasonality.
 The estimated cost to replace an employee is can be thousands of dollars, other sources report costs up to a full years’ salary.
 The vast majority of new employees decide within their first six months if they plan to stay.
+HR industry studies show that almost 20% of the workers leave within the first 45 days of employment.
 Research suggests that companies are more likely to retain new workers if they participate in a well-organized onboarding program.